Spend two months in China with a Generation UK – China internship

 Am I eligible?

-- be aged 18 years and above
+- be at least 18 years old

 - be currently enrolled full-time at a UK university or have graduated from a UK university within the past year

 - have completed at least one academic year at university